Workflow

 Assigning HDR environment in Blender

-Besides that, HDR textures can be used for imitating complex lighting conditions – for example, if there are too many light sources to be represented by traditional lamps, or they are extended.
+Besides that, HDR textures can be used to fake complex lighting conditions.
+For example, there can be too many light sources for the engine to handle, or the lights cannot be approximated by simple points or rectangulars.

 The default cube projects for Blender, 3ds Max, or Maya include the HDR texture called environment.hdr which you can reuse in your apps.